flokoe/website/content/posts/create-an-app-logo-without-design-skills-using-claudes-svg-artifacts/index.md

 first-prompt.webp|Result of the one-shot prompt.
 Not exactly what I had in mind.
 {{< /gallery >}}

-well, not really what i expect, but to be fair, I didnt know what to expect really.
+Well, not really what I expected, but to be fair, I didn't give it much thought.

-This is the second learning, one shots are problably not what i want

-So lets iterate and give the AI more to work on.
-I had some sort of audio wave signal in mind so in my second prompt i gave the direction
+So let's iterate and give the AI more to work on.
+I had some sort of audio wave signal in mind.

-{{< gallery "second prompt" >}}
+{{< gallery "The second attempt." >}}
-second-prompt.webp|alttext
+second-prompt.webp|The second attempt.
 {{< /gallery >}}

-more like it but still kinda janky.
-The striche are very think, not centered and i dont know what the dott  circle should be.
+More like it, but still kind of janky.
+The vertical bars are too thin, not centered and I don't know about the random dotted circle.
+Let's see what we can do about it.

-Now the third try kinda suprise, because it looks acceptale for the first time.
+Now, the third try did surprise me because it looked acceptable for the first time.

-{{< gallery "second prompt" >}}
+{{< gallery "The first acceptable result." >}}
-third-prompt.webp
+third-prompt.webp|The first acceptable result.
 {{< /gallery >}}

-This was more familiar with some app icons that already exsist.
-The audio wave was still janky, but the direction was right.
-I played some more around with colors and icons, mostly unsuccessful.
-None of the version were perfect, but hrere were two there were interesting. one with a nice gradient the other with vertical vsrs.
+This design looked more like app icons I was already familiar with.
+While the audio wave still looked odd, the overall direction was promising.
+I experimented with various colors and icons, though most attempts were unsuccessful.
+None of the versions were particularly good, but two stood out: one featuring an appealing gradient and another with better vertical bars.

-{{< gallery "second prompt" >}}
+{{< gallery "Some experiments." >}}
-variant1.webp
-variant2.webp
-variant3.webp
-variant4.webp
-variant5.webp
+variant1.webp|Weird interpretation of an audio wave. variant2.webp|Good vertical bars. variant3.webp|Nice looking red gradient. variant4.webp variant5.webp
 variant6.webp